James Arnold, Jr.

-“We must invest in the Black community so that we can take control of our own resources for the purposes of political and social change.
-Economic empowerment must become the Black community’s primary social justice platform for the 21st Century.”
+“We must invest in our communities to take control of our own resources and leverage economic growth to drive political and social change.
+In the 21st century, economic empowerment must become and remain the Black community’s top priority.”

-Get started with a zero-interest microloan to help launch or expand your business.
+Get started with a interest-free microloan to help launch or expand your business.

-Your one-time, monthly, or annual contribution helps fuel Black-owned business and job growth in Southern California.
+Your one-time, monthly, or annual contribution helps stimulate economic growth in Southern California’s Black communities.

 Why does BCIF focus on economic empowerment?